carloslfu/BB-editor/README.md

 The main goal of this project is allows to Blockly based projects some features that for modularity and flexibility must be extesions for the Blockly core.

-The idea is experiment with blocklify, understand and get some knowledge about the GUI and architecture requirements of BB-editor (Blocklify is developed with BBlocks simultaneously).
+The idea is experiment with [blocklify][blocklify-git], understand and get some knowledge about the GUI and architecture requirements of BB-editor (Blocklify is developed with BBlocks simultaneously).

 [blocklify-git]: https://github.com/carloslfu/blocklify